d-smith/go-examples/docker-pkg/README.md

 To use:

-1. Build the executable via go build -o main
+1. Build the executable via GOOS=linux GOARCH=386 CGO_ENABLED=0 go build -o main .
 2. Package it using docker build .
 3. Run via docker run